-This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our,” and “us” refers to PIER (UK) Ltd.
+This is the privacy notice of PIER (UK) Ltd. In this document, the terms “we,” “our” and “us” refer to PIER (UK) Ltd.

 Our company number 04277266 is registered in the United Kingdom.